ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_2_With_Integer/Graphs/Graphs_notes.md

+//    MST -> PK -> P -> graph starts PriorityQueue 0 edge +  BFS and K -> PriorityQueue + all edges + DSU
+//    note -> use only if you know graph is DAG for this (stack and DFS) else use kahn's algorithm (in-degree and queue

 in the real world , many problems are representated in terms of objects and connections between them. for example, airline routes, electric circuits , LAN and internet , facebook friends etc